 As courses are developed, teachers create a course budget and cost.
 Sometimes admission fares, transportation, or food costs change from the time the course was developed to the time the course is actually held.
 If there is an increase in course cost, students will be notified in advance.

 If a course is cancelled due to lack of enrollment or for another unforeseen reason, students will be offered an opportunity to join another course that has an opening.

 Enrichment Week courses will appear on students’ transcripts.

 Attendance & Tardies

-• All school polices regarding attendance and tardiness are in place during Enrichment Week .
+• All school polices regarding attendance and tardy's are in place during Enrichment Week .

 • Students are required to complete the course in which they have enrolled.
-If a student misses a portion of the course because of an excused absence, s/he must make up the hours missed through an individual internship that must be approved by the Enrichment Week Program Director.
-The internship must be completed before the end of the semester.
+If a student misses a portion of the course because of an excused absence, they must make up the hours missed through an individual internship that must be approved by the Enrichment Week Program Director.
+The internship must be completed before the end of the school year.

 • If a student misses a half-session (over 2 hours) it will be considered an absence.

 • If a student misses a portion of the course due to an unexcused absence, it will be considered truancy; please refer to the Student/Parent Handbook for consequences on truancy.